ArowoloAbimbolaVictoria/Bank-Statement-Analysis/README.md

 ## Data Sourcing:

 After defining my problem statement , I obtained the data by downloading the csv file from my bank Mobile app and imported it into Power BI.
+Data was pulled from December 2021 to August 2023.
 I cleaned the data, and then performed my analysis and created visualizations to help answer my questions.

 ## Data transformation/Cleaning: